Kipper-Lang/Kipper/kipper/cli/README.md

 # Kipper CLI - `@kipper/cli`

-The CLI implementation for the Kipper programming language and compiler.
+The Kipper command line interface (CLI) to interact with the Kipper compiler.

-*Note that this is a development preview!
-Stable releases might take until January-March 2022*
+Kipper is a simple TS-based strongly and statically typed programming language, which is designed to allow for simple and straightforward coding similar to TypeScript and Python! 🦊

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 ![](https://img.shields.io/badge/Coverage-72%25-5A7302.svg?style=flat&logoColor=white&color=blue&prefix=$coverage$)